Import data from Amazon Aurora MySQL into Zoho Analytics

-- Data Import: Data in Amazon Aurora will be imported and stored in Zoho Analytics.
-You can setup periodic schedules to fetch the latest data automatically from your Amazon Aurora database.
+- Data Import: Data in Amazon Aurora MySQL will be imported and stored in Zoho Analytics.
+You can setup periodic schedules to fetch the latest data automatically from your Amazon Aurora MySQL database.
 Report loading time will be faster as the data is stored in Zoho Analytics.

-- Live connect: In this mode, data will not be imported from Amazon Aurora and stored in Zoho Analytics.
-Instead for the reports that you create Zoho Analytics will generate appropriate queries that will fetch the required data live from Amazon Aurora - MySQL and show you the report.
+- Live connect: In this mode, data will not be imported from Amazon Aurora MySQL and stored in Zoho Analytics.
+Instead for the reports that you create Zoho Analytics will generate appropriate queries that will fetch the required data live from Amazon Aurora MySQL and show you the report.
 In this case the loading time will directly depend on the performance of Amazon Aurora - MySQL.

 Please do note that the Live Connect option is currently available only in the paid plans of Zoho Analytics.
 Refer to this section to learn about the Limitations of using Aurora Live Connect.